AcademySoftwareFoundation/tac/tools/web_conferencing_zoom.md

 ## Meeting recordings

-Meetings using the LFX Meeting Management service can generally be set to automatically record the meeting and make a transcript, which users can retrieve in their [LFX Individual Dashboard][].
+Meetings using the LFX Meeting Management service can generally be set to automatically record the meeting and make a transcript, which users can retrieve in their [LFX Individual Dashboard][] or from the [{{ site.foundation_name }} Public Calendar]({{ site.calendar_url }}).
 Project leads can also get recordings from past meetings in [LFX Project Control Center][] in the meeting management section; feel free to share those links and access keys in the notes from the meeting.

 If any conduct or other violation has been addressed by a host and recorded, the video should be edited before posting.
 [Submit a support request][Support Request] if you need help editing a video before posting it to the public.